NoahConder/browser-sdk-example-improvements/README.md

 - Updated Bootstrap and layout slightly.
 - Fixed DTMF keys being broken.
 These now display properly and hide when a call is not made.
 - Removed deprecated event gathering and methods.
+- Ability to select codecs.
+(This was taken from Luca's example!
+Check it out: [Here](https://github.com/lpradovera/network-testing/tree/main) :)

 Instructions
 -----------